Inedo/inedo-docs/ProGet/installation/installation-guide/manual.md

  - .NET Framework 4.6 Features > .NET Framework 4.6
  - .NET Framework 4.6 Features > ASP.NET 4.6

-### 1. Extract website files
+### 1. Copy website files

-Extract the contents of `ProGet-WebApp.zip` from the installation package to a subdirectory of the *root installation directory* identified earlier.
+Copy the contents of `Web` directory from the installation package to a subdirectory of the *root installation directory* identified earlier.
 For reference, the installer defaults this to: `C:\Program Files\ProGet\Web`

 ### 2. Create an application pool in IIS